-Freie Universität Berlin has been very successful in the German federal and state Excellence Initiative: five graduate schools and three clusters of research have been accepted for funding.
-Of the latter, two are in the humanities - a situation made in two rounds of approval for three funding lines.
+Prof. Dr. Dieter Lenzen President of Freie Universität Berlin made in two rounds of approval for three funding lines.
 First, graduate schools: the structured Ph.D. programs for educating junior researchers each receive on average one million euros annually.
 Second, excellence clusters: the interdisciplinary research alliances receive grants in the amount of roughly 6.5 million euros annually.
 Third, strategies for future development: their goal is to improve top research at universities in Germany to make it more competitive at an international level.
 Eligible for funding in this line are all measures that put universities in a position which enables them to develop further the areas where their performance is already outstanding at an international level and to establish the university's position among the best international research institutions.
 One prerequisite for a university to be approved to receive funding for its future development strategy was approval for at least one excellence cluster and one graduate school.
 In the first round of competition, three universities were approved for institutional funding, and six additional ones were added in the second round.